 Heritage Science Resources for the National Curriculum in England

-Historic England are funding Pye Tait Consulting to review the National Curriculum in England covering science programmes at key stages 3, 4 and 5.
-The aim is to identify topics and areas where Heritage Science could be used to deepen understanding, enhance knowledge, and form connections between the subjects being studied.
-It will identify where learning resources that support the core curriculum are few or lacking so that new resources can be developed by Historic England and the wider heritage sector.
+Historic England recently funded a review the National Curriculum in England covering science programmes at key stages 3, 4 and 5.
+The aim of this project was to identify topics and areas where Heritage Science could be used to deepen understanding, enhance knowledge, and form connections between the subjects being studied.

 - a desk-based review of curriculum content, subject criteria documentation and a sample of qualifications specifications to identify key topics across different subjects and levels

 - a review of literature relating to heritage science, including the resources available to support its teaching and learning

 - telephone interviews with a small number of historic environment and science-related stakeholders to explore opportunities for incorporating or embedding heritage science as part of science teaching and learning

 The resulting report includes recommendations for future research and a detailed matrix of heritage science concepts mapped to national curriculum modules in the core science subjects (Biology, Chemistry and Physics) across key stages 3, 4 and 5.

 - Find out more about what Heritage Scientists do from the National Heritage Science Forum blog.